Bogdan A201: History

 The financial troubles of the Bogdan Corporation have led them to sell the Cherkasy Bus Plant that had a license to produce an Isuzu-based Bogdan A092 midibus.
 Being left without their successful model, the corporation had to develop its replacement using different chassis.
 At the time they were already partners with Hyundai Motor Group that were supplying and selling a smaller Bogdan A069, together with them Bogdan began to develop the new model.

 The new bus was presented at TIR-2011 exhibition in Kyiv, it received an index of Bogdan A201, unlike the previous ones it was assembled at Lutsk Automobile Factory, which was one of co-founders of Bogdan.
 The model was longer than its predecessor, it had a modernized design and glued windows instead of a fixated ones.
 New buses were equipped with GPS navigation and a bank card payment system.

 In 2012–2015 A201 buses were being sold in Russia as Hyundai County Kuzbas HDU2.

-In 2016 Bogdan presented the Ashok Leyland-based Bogdan A221.
+In 2016 Bogdan launched the Ashok Leyland-based Bogdan A221.
 Longer chassis allowed to make a rear entrance wider, making it easier for disabled people to get into the bus.
 Indian chassis have also allowed to lower the price for a bus although it didn't become the most affordable at the market.
+Following the announcement, the Hyundai chassis models had been discontinued.

-In 2020, during the assembly of a 15 school buses for Volyn Oblast, the model have undergone the exterior restyling.
+In 2020, during the assembly of a 15 school buses for Volyn Oblast, the model have undergone the facelift, got extended and received the A224 index.

+After the bankruptcy of the Lutsk factory in 2021 the model's production was taken over by Bus Motor, Bogdan's former dealer.

+During the Russian invasion of Ukraine in 2022 the buses were produced to supply small town schools via state orders.

+27 June 2025 Bus Motor launched the Bogdan B22, panel van based on A224 bus.
+The bus body allowed for more cargo space than in a standard truck.

+12 March 2026 it was announced that rest of the lineup will be facelifted and unified with A224.